 Trade Hair Growth Supplements for Healthy Fats

 Sure, you can easily pop a hair growth supplement, but honestly, the word’s still out on whether or not they’re an effective way to help your hair grow faster.
-Plus, they can contain unnecessary large amounts of minerals and vitamins (ahem, biotin) which can actually wreak havoc in other ways (ahem, breakouts).
-Thus, eating your way to longer hair is actually a smarter, nutritionist-approved way to make your hair grow faster.
+Plus, they can contain unnecessarily large amounts of minerals and vitamins (ahem, biotin), which can actually wreak havoc in other ways (ahem, breakouts).
+For this reason, eating your way to longer hair is actually a smarter, nutritionist-approved way to make your hair grow faster.
 Vitamins and minerals occurring naturally in foods are easier for your body to utilize, and they’ll naturally deliver a healthier ratio of nutrients—just the way Mother Nature intended.

-According to holistic nutritionist and founder of Kore Kitchen Meryl Pritchard, getting plenty of healthy fats like omega-3s can jump-start hair growth.
+According to Pritchard, getting plenty of healthy fats like omega-3s can jump-start hair growth.
 "Healthy fats are essential to hair health since our bodies can’t produce omega-3 fatty acids on their own.
 Therefore, it’s important to get these fats through our diet," she says.
-"They nourish hair follicles to give strands that strong, shiny, lustrous glow like in the Pantene Pro-V commercials."
-Tempting, right?
+"They nourish hair follicles to give strands that strong, shiny, lustrous glow."

-It might sound counterproductive if you want your hair to grow longer, but regular trims get rid of dry, damaged split ends and are necessary for natural, healthy growth.
-If left untreated, split ends can work their way up the shaft of your hair strand and cause even more breakage, which means the only thing growing will be your frustration.
-If your stylist takes off too much length every time you go in for a visit, your hair won’t get longer, so be clear about your hair goals when communicating with them.
+It might sound counterproductive when you want your hair to grow longer, but regular trims get rid of dry, damaged split ends and are necessary for natural, healthy growth.
+If left untreated, split ends can work their way up the shafts of your hair strands and cause even more breakage, which means the only thing growing will be your frustration.
+But if your stylist takes off too much length every time you go in for a visit, your hair won’t get longer, so make sure you clearly communicate your hair goals.
 Depending on the condition of your hair, your hairstyle, and your daily routine, you could need a trim anywhere from every six weeks to six months.
-The better you care for your hair on a day-to-day basis, the less often you’ll need trims, and the longer your hair can grow naturally.
+That said, the better you care for your hair on a day-to-day basis, the less often you’ll need trims, and the longer your hair can grow naturally.

 Brush Gently When Detangling